iflix-letsplay/json-rules-engine/docs/engine.md

 ### engine.run([Object facts], [Object options]) -> Promise (Events)

 Runs the rules engine.
-Returns a promise which resolves when all rules have been run.
+Returns a promise which resolves with the almanac when all rules have been run.
+The almanac contains the `success-events` fact, which is an array of all successfully evaluated events.

 ```js
 // run the engine